kanisterio/kanister/design/kanister-kopia-integration.md

 - To authorize access, a list of server usernames and passwords must be added prior to starting the server.
 - The server also uses TLS certificates to secure incoming connections to it.
-- Kanister users can configure a repository via a newly added Custom Resource called `RepositoryServer` as described in the following section.
+- Kanister users can configure a repository server via a newly added Custom Resource called `RepositoryServer` as described in the following section.

 #### Custom Resource Definition

 This design proposes a new Custom Resource Definition (CRD) named `RepositoryServer`, to represent a Kopia repository server.
-It is a namespace-scoped resource, owned and managed by a new `RepositoryServerController` controller in the `kanister` namespace.
+It is a namespace-scoped resource, owned and managed by the controller in the `kanister` namespace.
 As mentioned above, the CRD offers a set of parameters to configure a Kopia repository server.

-To limit the new controller's RBAC scope, all the `RepositoryServer` resources are created in the `kanister` namespace.
+To limit the controller's RBAC scope, all the `RepositoryServer` resources are created in the `kanister` namespace.

 A sample `RepositoryServer` resource created to interact with the Kopia